Mannix67/SQL-Covid-Data-Exploration/README.md

 ![Screenshot (155)](https://user-images.githubusercontent.com/84920516/124523584-94e6ad80-ddef-11eb-9801-9fc3c86a8ea5.png)

-I then went on to look at Total cases V total population ie highest infection rate per population.
-Andora has the highest cases per population although this is expected due to it's small population size.
-Montenegro and czech republic are the worst performing nations above 1 million people.
-USA is the worst performing nation above 10 million people.
+I then went on to look at Total cases V total population, i.e., highest infection rate per population.
+Andora has the highest cases per population, although this is expected due to its small population size.
+Montenegro and the Czech Republic are the worst-performing nations above 1 million people.
+The USA is the worst-performing nation with over 10 million people.

 ![Screenshot (134)](https://user-images.githubusercontent.com/84920516/124506671-145e8780-ddc4-11eb-8704-0e89a74afede.png)